 If the client machine is in the same VPC as the MSK cluster, make sure the cluster's security group has an inbound rule that accepts traffic from the client machine's security group.
 For information about setting up these rules, see Security Group Rules.
-For an example of how to access a cluster from an Amazon EC2 instance that's in the same VPC as the cluster, see .
+For an example of how to access a cluster from an Amazon EC2 instance that's in the same VPC as the cluster, see the section called "Get started".